kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/probes.md

 - add an environment variable `HEALTH_MAX` with the value `5000` which means there's a 5 second delay for the timeout

-Probe should Now fail
+The probe should now fail.

-- Remove the environment variable, and the probe should start working again.
+- Remove the environment variable and the probe should start working again.